michalprusaczyk98/Ekstraklasa-sezon-2021-2022/README.md

 # Ekstraklasa-sezon-2021-2022
+This project shows my skillset such as:
-This project includes: data cleaning with Excel and VBA | creating measuers with DAX | data visualisation and finishing report with Power BI
+- data cleaning using Excel and VBA
+- creating measuers with DAX language
+- data visualisation and finalization report using Power BI.

 Excel (.xlsm) files before and after data cleaning shows how those data was changed while data cleaning process.
 In this process I used methods of Excel and created macros using Visual Basic for Applications.